 Conferences allowing the community to gather and share / learn from experiences, whilst also providing a showcase for vendors.
 Often, training and certification events are centred around such conferences

-As the organisation matures, there will be opportunity stand up and enhance each of these potential offerings.
+As the organisation matures, there will be opportunities to stand up and enhance each of these potential offerings.
 There are many choices in terms of style and approach for each item.
 It will be for the leadership of the organisation to develop appropriate plans for each based on membership levels, membership feedback and available funding.